 A major component behind flawed performance management is annual performance reviews.
 It is high time companies abandon this process, for a simple reason:

-Annual Reviews Don’t Work
+Annual Performance Reviews Don’t Work.

-Besides, annual reviews do not help your company handle your employees’ different needs.
-In addition to professional growth, individuals also have their own personal goals.
+Besides, annual performance reviews do not help your company handle your employees’ different needs.
+In addition to professional growth, individuals also have their personal goals.
 They need varying levels of support & guidance throughout the year.

 Defining Performance Management

-B. Develop Talent and Abilities
+Develop Talent and Abilities

 Once you have set expectations for your employees, look at what makes each person unique.
-Everyone has varying degree of talent and abilities.
+Everyone has a varying degree of talent and abilities.
 Ideally, you want the people you hire to be able to fulfill those duties with as little effort as possible.
 For instance, you wouldn’t hire someone who has problems making eye contact to be a greeter in a store.

 Assessments should happen regularly.
 You do not need formal write-ups every time, but you should keep a record of your coaching activities.
 This will help you see where your team is lacking and notice if there is a trend.